PuneethReddyHC/event-management/README.md

 7. give a database name as (eventsite) hit on create button.

-8. after creating database name click on import.
+8. after creating database name click on import (import sql file).

 9. browse the file in directory[Event-site/db/event-management.sql].